tanujjohal/flash-CardApp/README.md

 # STEPS TO RUN THIS PROJECT

-1. Install NPM
+1. Install Node

-2. The run the command >> npm install
+2. Then run the command >> npm install

 3. You have to create the database in your local sql space with name "flashcard"